KingSora/OverlayScrollbars/README.md

 } = OverlayScrollbarsGlobal;
 ```

-You can use this [Browser Example](https://github.com/KingSora/OverlayScrollbars/tree/master/examples/browser) as an reference / starting point.
+You can use this [Browser Example](https://github.com/KingSora/OverlayScrollbars/tree/master/examples/browser) as an reference or a starting point.

-The examples in this documentation will use the `import` syntax instead of the `OverlayScrollbarsGlobal` object.
+The examples in this documentation use the `import` syntax instead of the `OverlayScrollbarsGlobal` object.
 However, both versions are equivalent.

 ## Initialization

 The initialization of `OverlayScrollbars` is explicit _per element_.
 Only the scrollbars of the element on which the plugin is initialized will be changed.
 Scrollbars of child elements will remain unchanged unless the plugin is initialized on them as well.

-You can initialize either directly with an `Element` or with an `Object` where you have more control over the initialization process.
+You can either initialize a new instance directly with an `Element` or with an `Object` where you have more control over the initialization process.

 ```js
 // simple initialization with an element